 You’ve heard about the importance of social media marketing as a way to grow your small business.
-Maybe you’ve also tried it, but found yourself confused and frustrated by it all.
-Maybe you’re thinking of trying Instagram marketing now but don’t know where to start?
+Maybe you’ve also tried it but found yourself confused and frustrated by it all.
+Perhaps you’re thinking of trying Instagram marketing now but don’t know where to start?
 Good news!
-In this article we’ll walk you through the steps of getting started with Instagram marketing, so that in no time you will be happily growing your following and making sales through this fun and fast-growing social media platform!
+In this article, we’ll walk you through the steps of getting started with Instagram marketing so that in no time, you will be happily growing your following and making sales through this fun and fast-growing social media platform!

-Why To Promote And Market Your Small Business On Instagram Is Important
+Why Promote And Market Your Small Business On Instagram Is Important

-Instagram, a social media platform that boasts more than 400 million users each month (and has plenty of room for growth), is undoubtedly one of today’s most important marketing tools for small businesses.
+Instagram, a social media platform that boasts more than 400 million users each month (and has plenty of room for growth), is undoubtedly one of today’s most essential marketing tools for small businesses.
 As a business owner, you probably already know how valuable Instagram can be—but may not have taken advantage of it yet.
-However, if you’re going to begin promoting and marketing your small business on Instagram, it’s important that you follow a few key steps first.
+However, if you’re going to begin promoting and marketing your small business on Instagram, it’s essential that you follow a few key steps first.
 Take some time to learn about all of Instagram’s features, become familiar with its design, and create a clear plan before taking action.
-Doing so will ensure that you are able to attract new followers organically over time with genuine content instead of pushing content out in an aggressive way (which could potentially turn away potential customers).
-There are many other ways in which to promote and market your small business on Instagram—these are just four tips to get started.
+Doing so will ensure that you can attract new followers organically over time with genuine content instead of pushing content out in an aggressive way (which could potentially turn away potential customers).
+There are many other ways to promote and market your small business on Instagram—these are just four tips to get started.

 Learn The Rules Of Engagement

-As with all social media, there are certain rules of engagement on Instagram.
-Business owners need to follow these guidelines if they want their account(s) to be found by consumers who are interested in what they’re offering.
+As with all social media, there are specific rules of engagement on Instagram.
+Business owners need to follow these guidelines if they want their account(s) to be found by consumers interested in what they’re offering.
 This includes posting quality images and videos (appropriate for a PG-13 audience), using hashtags that describe their business, and engaging with other users.
-If businesses don’t play by these basic rules—and stick to them consistently—they won’t get many results from their marketing efforts on Instagram.
+If companies don’t play by these basic rules—and stick to them consistently—they won’t get many results from their marketing efforts on Instagram.

 Use Hashtags Correctly

-Is there such a thing as using hashtags incorrectly?
+Is there such a thing as misusing hashtags?
 It all depends on your definition of what correctly means.
 The purpose of using hashtags on social media is to draw in more users who are interested in similar content, and that’s it.
-If you’re tagging content with irrelevant or unrelated hashtags, then no, you aren’t using them properly.
-There will be exceptions to every rule, but if you want to go out on a limb and try something different with your marketing campaigns, go for it—just make sure you know exactly what you’re doing.
+If you’re tagging content with irrelevant or unrelated hashtags, then no, you aren’t using them correctly.
+There will be exceptions to every rule, but if you want to go out on a limb and try something different with your marketing campaigns, go for it—make sure you exactly know what you’re doing.

 Post A Variety Of Content Types